Joe-Kerr/VueDragAndDrop/readme.md

 - endY: y position on mouseup/dragsstop
 - curX: x position on mousemove/dragging
 - curY: y position on mousemove/dragging
+- deltaX: distance on x-axis of mousemove since dragstart
+- deltaY: distance on y-axis of mousemove since dragstart

 - draggableEl: DOM element of the draggable
 - draggableX: x position of DOM element